AlexHu0618/hello-world/README.md

 Hi,I am Alex.

-This is a test for practicing how to build a branch.
+This is a new branch that i wanna build another branch except master
-I should write down this.